cyinggg/ShiftBookTeleBot/README.md

-# This is a modified version of a reservation Telegram bot.
+This is a modified version of a reservation Telegram bot, credit gives to the creator.

 # ShiftBookTeleBot